 Transforming What You Own

-FP Transitions defines financial advisory organizations using specific terms such as “books,” “practices,” “businesses,” and “firms.”
+FP Transitions defines financial advisory organizations using specific terms such as “books,” “practices,” and “enterprises.”
 We use these terms precisely in order to offer tailored advice as we discuss different areas of growth and sustainability, even different exit strategies at or near career end.

 We see a “job/book” as a single-producer (often under someone else’s umbrella) with no operational resources to upkeep and with cash flow tied entirely to individual production.
 A “practice” is a step up in so far as it involves a basic infrastructure of resources, but is still a single-owner enterprise with cash flow and operations depending on one single advisor and his or her support staff.

-“Businesses” and “firms” aren’t just bigger, they’re stronger and built for durability.
+“Enterprises” aren’t just bigger, they’re stronger and built for durability.
 They have foundational elements in place supported by a team of people and more sophisticated compensation and reward systems, including equity pathways for next generation advisors.
-These enterprises focus on profitability and sustainability, and then consider the best way to grow the top line of the P&L. The biggest difference between a “business” and a “firm” is the level of sustainability achieved – firms are working on or have implemented their third generation of ownership and have fine-tuned their entity structure and compensation systems, which support strong profitability and growth rates.
+These enterprises focus on profitability and sustainability, and then consider the best way to grow the top line of the P&L.

-From our experience and observation, we believe that about 70% of advisors own a book, about 25% own a practice, and only about 5% actually own a business or a firm.
+From our experience and observation, we believe that about 70% of advisors own a book, about 25% own a practice, and only about 5% actually own an enterprise.

 Transforming your book or practice into a profitable business – something capable of working for you, protecting and realizing the value you’ve built, and serving your clients for their lifetimes – isn’t about working harder.
 It is about working with surgical precision on certain structural elements that support strong, profitable growth.
 In other words, if you want to grow, you don’t start by putting more bricks atop the upper floor, you develop a plan or blueprints and usually start with a focus on building the foundation to support the new upper floors.